ddmitov/perl-executing-browser/README.md

 * Every aspect of the graphical user interface can be customized using HTML & JavaScript.
 * Usefull for both single-page or multi-page applications.
 * Optional JavaScript translation of context menu and dialog boxes.
-* Optional JavaScript check for unsaved data in HTML forms before closing a window to prevent accidental data loss.
+* Optional warning for unsaved data in HTML forms before closing a window to prevent accidental data loss.

 **Development goodies:**
 * PEB can interact with the built-in Perl 5 debugger.
 Any Perl script can be selected for debugging in an HTML user interface.
 The debugger output is displayed together with the syntax highlighted source code of the debugged script and it's modules.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.